How to travel on public transport with your dog

 Practice during quiet times

-Once your dog is comfortable with the train or bus approaching, you're ready to get on.
-When you first start training this step, go to a quiet platform at a quiet time of the day.
+Once your dog’s happy with the train or bus approaching, you're ready to get on.
+When you first start training this step, use a quiet platform or bus stop at a quiet time of day.

 4